front-end-intermediate/DOM-Scripting/readme.md

 ];
 ```

+Example the rendered page.
 Note: Arts does not appear in the nav because we are using the first li for our logo.
 Edit the logo related scripts:

 ```js
 // logo